 The great thing about throwing a Halloween party is that you can recycle your old Halloween decorations AND you can rationalize purchasing new decorations with the idea that you’ll use them over and over every Halloween!

-Another great store is Shindigz where you'll find the Web's largest selection of both costumes and Halloween party supplies.
+A great place to start is Shindigz where you’ll find the Web’s largest selection of both costumes and Halloween party supplies.